Nadine Sydow: ‘slugs-are-gone’ invention - an ecological 'repellent' for slugs and snails

 As a side-effect of the crowdfunding and the successful market entry, Nadine was invited to present her idea at a German TV show in Cologne, where investors make proposals ‘on-live’.
 She was offered a deal of 500.000 Euros for 30% of the company’s shares, a proposal that seemed too tempting not to take.
-Yet, after negotiations with her distribution partners she refused the deal, and instead she sealed a sales deal.
+Yet, after negotiations with her distribution partners, she refused the deal, and instead, she sealed a sales deal.
 This was a smart move according to Nadine.
 “We were able to keep all shares of the company, and got a lot of marketing and an exclusive teleshopping opportunity from the show”.

 Pulling off such an original business idea proved to be rather challenging.
-Before the business finally kicked-off, Nadine and her business partner had to go a long way convincing people before receiving any funding.
+Before the business finally kicked off, Nadine and her business partner had to go a long way convincing people before receiving any funding.
 Also, most people would not really care or be aware of the relevance of slugs in nature, so keeping them alive may not be their top priority.
-Also, slugs are getting rarer in Germany due to dryness related to climate change, influencing the demand of her product.
-Still, as the climate zones are shifting, and other markets may open up in countries with a more humid climate.
+Also, slugs are getting rarer in Germany due to dryness related to climate change, influencing the demand for her product.
+Still, as the climate zones are shifting, other markets may open up in countries with a more humid climate.

-Moreover, being a woman working with natural sciences and sustainability in the DIY scene is still something rare and challenging Nadine, however, found this also to play on her own advantage as it catches attention and opens new opportunities.
+Moreover, being a woman working with natural sciences and sustainability in the DIY scene is still something rare and challenging Nadine, however, found this also to play to her own advantage as it catches attention and opens new opportunities.